 - In Mass Effect 3 you can meet a Shell-Shocked Veteran Asari named Aeian T'Goni, who after killing a large group of indoctrinated to reach a radio to call for help, had to kill the girl she was hiding with to avoid discovery, because she had broken her leg and couldn't stop whimpering.

 - In Drowtales, this happens to Ariel Val'Sarghress.
-She is ordered to kill Mir'kin Vel'Vloz'ress, and then kills Yafein Val'Sullisin'rune's slave Maya in a fit of rage after he pushed her Berserk Button.
+She is ordered to kill Mir'kin Vel'Vloz'ress, and while she initially is reluctant after she's told her other option is killing her also-a-kid cousin, one of her few allies, she reluctantly does the deed.
+Not long after she accidentally kills Yafein Val'Sullisin'rune's slave Maya in a fit of rage after he pushed her Berserk Button while she's in the middle of a Heroic BSOD from the disappearance of her best friend.
 It's clearly hinted that the resulting My God, What Have I Done? moment resulted in PTSD.
 It's particularly disturbing when you remember that due to her species' slow aging process, she was physically still a small child at the time.

 - In El Goonish Shive, Susan had to kill an Aberration back when she was in her freshman year of high school.
 It's made worse because the immortals who asked her to do it basically tricked her into doing so, and made her think there was no one else who could and no alternative.